Jagger81/h-consultants/README.md

 ## Credits

 ### Content
-- The details of the recipes was taken from https://www.bbcgoodfood.com
+-

 ### Media
-- The photos used for the recipes were sourced from https://www.bbcgoodfood.com
-- Logo was created using https://logojoy.com
+-

 ### Acknowledgements

 - I received inspiration for this project from https://myfoodbook.com.au and https://www.bbcgoodfood.com
-- I would also like to acknowledge and thank Heather Olcot (@Heather) who was of grateful assistance on getting the Search function to  work.
-Without her help, I may have never figured it out!
+- I would also like to acknowledge the help received from the Slack Community in helping solve some of the issues realted to this project.